 “There is no passion to be found playing small – in settling for a life that is less than the one you are capable of living.” – Nelson Mandela

-Consumers today want a better quality of live and be more active in making the world a better place.
+Consumers today want a better quality of life and be more active in making the world a better place.
 They want to support companies – big, small and in between – that demonstrate strong ethics and stewardship of human beings and the planet.

 In fact, according to the Ethical Consumer US report of 2015 by Mintel, more than 63% of consumers feel that ethical issues are becoming more important.
 And consumers are strongly supporting businesses that incorporate meaningful values into their core business.